MoulikaMukkapati/Beginners-Front-End-projects/README.md

-All are basic interactive projects which are developed by using HTML, CSS, & JavaScript.
+All are basic interactive projects which are developed by using HTML, CSS, & JavaScript where dumped in a HTML file.